yogeshojha/rengineDocumentation/docs/getting-started.md

 ## Running reNgine on local machine

-While you can run reNgine locally, it is recommended that you run it on VPS like digitalocean.
 Running reNgine on local machine is a very straight forward process.
 You'll neeed `docker`, `docker-compose` and `make` to build and run reNgine on local machine.

 !!! info "Quick Installation for Linux Debian like Ubuntu"